 - We’re signing up to more online services

-To help, we’ve looked into how scammers can take advantage and have put together some tips to help you protect yourself.
+To help, we’ve looked into how scammers can take advantage and have put together some tips to help you and your family protect yourselves.

 Phishing scams are on the up

-With 3 percent of all global spam now estimated to be coronavirus-related, with many messages impersonating reputable, global organizations like the World Health Organization and the United Nations.
+Three percent of all global spam is now estimated to be coronavirus-related, with many messages impersonating reputable, global organizations like the World Health Organization and the United Nations.
 These phishing emails are designed to trick you into clicking malicious links or attachments by claiming to direct you to information about the virus, or even direct you to places to buy masks, cures, or tests.

 The best way to protect yourself against phishing is to vet messages thoroughly – even if they appear to come from a reputable organization or someone you know.
 Don’t click any suspicious links or attachments, and if you’re unsure, call the sender or message them directly to check.
 If the email is from a company or organization, visit the sender’s website directly to find their contact information.